 It wasn't until 1968 that the first new line across central London for more than 60 years - the Victoria line - opened, followed in 1979 by the Jubilee line.
 In 1999 the Jubilee line was extended to London's Docklands, facilitating regeneration and the growth of the Canary Wharf business district.

-In 2003, London Underground became a wholly owned subsidiary of Transport for London.
-For the past decade we have been implementing a comprehensive Tube Improvement Plan.
-This has involved refurbishing hundreds of stations, upgrading lines to provide faster, more frequent and more reliable services, installing step free access at many locations, and entirely rebuilding some central London stations that have become too small to deal with the number of people passing through every day.
+In 2003, London Underground became a wholly owned subsidiary of TfL.
+Our comprehensive plan to improve the Tube has involved refurbishing hundreds of stations, upgrading lines to provide faster, more frequent and more reliable services, installing step free access at many locations, and entirely rebuilding some central London stations that have become too small to deal with the number of people passing through every day.

-The Tube Improvement Plan has many years still to run, but the extra capacity it is delivering is badly needed: in 2015/16 1.34 billion journeys were made, over two and a half times the post war low of 498 million journeys made in 1982.
+The extra capacity these improvements are delivering is badly needed.
+In 2015/16 1.34 billion journeys were made, over two and a half times the post-war low of 498 million journeys made in 1982.

 Rumour has it that the Bakerloo line was created after a group of businessmen complained that they couldn't get to and from Lord's Cricket Ground quickly enough.
 The instant success of the line, however, proved that they weren't the only ones in need of the service.
 When it opened on 10 March 1906, more than 36,000 passengers used it, despite the fact that the cricket season had yet to start.

-Although it was originally known as the Baker Street and Waterloo Railway, the Bakerloo nickname - given by the Evening News - stuck and the name was officially adopted in July 1906.
+Although it was originally known as the Baker Street and Waterloo Railway, the Bakerloo nickname - coined by the Evening News - stuck and the name was officially adopted in July 1906.

 The Central Line, originally called the Central London Railway, opened on 30 July 1900 as a cross-London route from Bank to Shepherd's Bush.